Soil Health Toolkit - FIC

 Require plans to be developed by qualified conservation professionals.
 Effective conservation planning requires technical expertise.
 To ensure that referenced management plans address specific resource concerns, be sure to engage qualified professionals.
 NRCS certifies other conservation professionals, including staff with conservation districts, who can provide technical service activities according to NRCS standards and specifications for conservation activities.
 These professionals are certified Technical Service Providers and listed in a registry maintained by NRCS (see below).

 Use monitoring as an opportunity to encourage conservation.
 Practitioners consider their capacity to monitor and enforce conservation provisions over time.
 Some require plan implementation if it is necessary for compliance with federal or state laws or if the plan was developed to address an easement violation.
-Some experienced entities with requirements found it helpful to set up a transparent process for review and enforcement of compliance with a plan.
+Some experienced entities with requirements have found it helpful to set up a transparent process for review and enforcement of compliance with a plan.
 For example, some organizations require mediation and use a qualified third party to help ease tensions while ensuring the resource is protected.

 Learn About Management Plans